suhailashakiah/LungNoduleDetection/README.md

 ## 3. Testing and Analysis

 An accuracy of 49% was obtained on randomly generated testing data that the model had never seen, as defined by our accuracy metric.
 For more details please refer to the jupyter notebook.

+Work in progress:
+Change neural network architecture to increase accuracy.